Diabetes type 2 and your diet, symptoms, treatment and prevention

-The following article gives information about diabetes and what causes diabetes.
+The following article gives information about diabetes and what causes it.

 This is a growing condition and research suggests that it can be controlled by combining medical and natural methods.
 As part of our regular newsletter there will be examples of successful alternative treatments.

-What is diabetes?
-Can you prevent and treat diabetes?
+What exactly is diabetes?
+Can you prevent and treat it?

 Diabetes occurs either when the pancreas stops producing insulin or the body is unable to use the insulin it produces.
-Both result in glucose, the body's fuel, not being absorbed by the cells.
-Insulin is needed to be present and working for this absorption to occur.
+Both result in glucose, ( an important body fuel), not being absorbed by the cells.
+Insulin is needed to be present and working in the right amounts for this absorption to occur properly.

 There are two types of Diabetes:

 Type 1 diabetes

 Type 1 is insulin dependent and diabetics must inject themselves with insulin daily to control blood sugar levels.
 The pancreas of Type 1 individuals is not producing insulin or producing insufficient insulin, the result of which is the body is unable to process glucose (sugar).

 This causes a high level of glucose to stay in the blood, and low absorption of the vital energy-producing glucose by the tissues and cells.

 This leads to the blood sugar levels swinging wildly between Hyperglycaemia and Hypoglycaemia.